deavensoft/clean-code-assignments-net/README.md

 ### Solutions
-Each folder thas is "Solution" counterpart.
+Each folder has its "Solution" counterpart.
 They contain the solutions for all assignments mentioned above.
 You can refer to those modules to check your solutions or to compare your solutions with the solutions provided there.